MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/set-and-schedule-app-pricing.md

-﻿---
+---
-Description: Select the base price for an app and schedule price changes.
+description: Select the base price for an app and schedule price changes.
 You can also customize these options for specific markets.
 title: Set and schedule app pricing ms.date: 10/31/2018 ms.topic: article